Actindo-AG/Documentation/EDI/UserInterface/01a_Exports.md

 ![Data sources tab](../../Assets/Screenshots/EDI/Operation/DataSourcesList.png "[Data sources tab]")

 The *Data sources* tab is used both to define the attribute set that you want to use for the attribute set mapping of the EDIFACT message and to do the mapping.
-This tab is only visible if you have successfully saved both the settings and the file settings in the corresponding tabs.
+This tab does not appear until you have successfully saved both the settings and the file settings in the corresponding tabs.

 **Exporter definition sources**

 The *Exporter definition sources* view contains a LIST view that contains all exporter definition sources you want to use to perform the attribute mapping.

 - ![Change sorting](../../Assets/Icons/Sort02.png "[Change sorting]") (Change sorting)
    Click this button change the sorting of the data sources.
 The button is only available if the list contains more than one entry.
-The *Data sources (Sorting mode)* view is displayed.
+The *Data sources (Sorting mode)* view is displayed, see [Data sources &ndash; Sorting mode](#data-sources-–-sorting-mode).

 The following functions are available for the editing toolbar: